aria2/aria2/doc/manual-src/pt/aria2c.rst

       'port': '37842',
       'seeder': 'false,
       'uploadSpeed': '6890'}]

 .. function:: aria2.getServers(gid)

-  This method returns currently connected HTTP, HTTPS e FTP servers of the download denoted by *gid*. *gid* is of type string.
+  This method returns currently connected HTTP, HTTPS, FTP servers of the download denoted by *gid*. *gid* is of type string.
 The response is of type array and its element is of type struct and it contains following keys.
 The value type is string.

   ``index``
     Index of file.
 Starting with 1.
 This is the same order with the files in multi-file torrent.

   ``servers``
     The list of struct which contains following keys.

     ``uri``
       URI originally added.

     ``currentUri``
       This is the URI currently used for downloading.
 If redirection is involved, currentUri and uri may differ.

     ``downloadSpeed``
       Download speed (byte/sec)

-  **Exemplo 8 JSON-RPC**
+  **JSON-RPC EXEMPLO M170**
   ::

     >>> import urllib2, json
     >>> from pprint import pprint
     >>> jsonreq = json.dumps({'jsonrpc':'2.0', 'id':'qwer',
-    ...                       'method':'aria2.getServers', 'params':['1']})
+    ...                       'method':'aria2.getServers',
+    ...                       'params':['2089b05ecca3d829']})
     >>> c = urllib2.urlopen('http://localhost:6800/jsonrpc', jsonreq)
     >>> pprint(json.loads(c.read()))
     {u'id': u'qwer',